This article may contain affiliate links. See our disclosure link for more information.

 I’m now thinking I need to do a separate post just on chocolate because I could list at least 10 types of chocolate to try. 😉

-4. Fruit Pastries
+4. Fruit and Quark Pastries

-If you’re looking for a quick sweet breakfast or an afternoon snack that you can eat on your way to your next activity, pop into any bakery for a fruit and Quark pastry!
+If you’re looking for a quick sweet breakfast or an afternoon pick-me-up that you can eat on your way to your next activity, pop into any bakery for a fruit and Quark pastry!

 5. Schwarzwälder Kirschtorte (Black Forest Cake)